DiarmuidM/DiarmuidM.github.io/_pages/research.md

 My research centres on charitable organisations, studying their accountability behaviour and motivations, and regulatory environment.
 I employ large-scale administrative datasets that are mostly held by charity regulators in numerous jurisdictions.
 ## Research grants
-*Principal Investigator*: “Mission Accomplished?
+Principal Investigator: “Mission Accomplished?
 A Cross-national Examination of Charity Dissolution.” _British Academy_, 2018-2019, *£9,879.65*.

 ## Research projects